Special assessment tax: Benefit

 There are variations between state governments as to what constitutes a “benefit” under special assessment laws.
+A judicial definition of Benefit has been promulgated since the 1800s.
+However, as experience with special assessments grew, and more and more court decisions were made in various states, a more uniform definition of "Benefit" arose.
+The contemporary definition of "Benefit" is well expressed in a Supreme Court Decision in the U.S. state of Michigan.
+That court said: "we clarified the test for determining the validity of special assessments.
+An earlier Court of Appeals opinion suggested that there were three alternative bases that would support a finding of special benefits sufficient to justify a special assessment: 1) an increase in the land’s value, 2) relief from some burden to the land, or 3) the creation of a special adaptability of the land.
+Rejecting this approach, this Court said that special assessments are permissible only when the improvements result in an increase in the value of the land specially assessed.”
+(Kadzban v City of Grandville, 442 Mich 495, 501: 502 N.W.2d 299).

 In general, the "benefit" must result directly, uniquely and specifically from the public project.
 For example, when water and sewer lines are installed by government units, nearby land often increases in value.
 Both the presence of safe drinking water and of sewer lines means that expensive wells and septic systems do not have to be installed by affected property owners.
 It also means the potential for contamination of ground water and surface areas from improperly treated sewage will be eliminated.
 Land that might have been “unbuildable” before may become "buildable" once government provided water and sewer services become available.
 Providing water and sewer service are situations which may adapt formerly unusable land for residential or commercial use.
 A storm sewer or a dam or dike may mitigate flooding and therefore the sewer, dike or dam relieves a burden, flooding.

 The term benefit most frequently means an increase in the market value of the benefited property.
 However, some states historically have defined the term benefit to mean more than an increase in market value.
 For example, benefit may mean a special adaptability of the land or a relief from some burden.